Ughelli South

 Ughelli South is a Local Government Area of Delta State, Nigeria.
-It is made up of six Urhobo kingdoms namely: Ughievwen, Arhavwarien, Effurun Otor, Eghwu, Okparabe and Olomu.
+It is made up of six Urhobo kingdoms namely: Ughievwen, Otor, Eghwu Arhavwarien, Effurun, Okparabe and Olomu.
 Otu Jeremi is the headquarters of Ughelli South LGA.
 It is the fourth most populated local government in Delta State.

-It had an area of 786 km2 and a population of 213,576 as of the 2006 census.
+It had an area of 786 km2 and a population of 212,638 as of the 2006 census.
 The postal code of the area is 333.